 At ISO, we are committed to nurturing our students’ development in Music and the Dramatic Arts.
-Courses in the Arts are offered at each grade level, PK-12, and are integrated into various school activities throughout the year including the Day of the Arts, WAISAL Sports tournaments, assemblies, performance and instruction from West African musicians and high school graduation.
+Courses in the Performing Arts are offered at each grade level, PK-12, and are integrated into various school activities throughout the year including, but not limited to the Celebration of the Arts, WAISAL tournaments, assemblies, an annual musical, performance and instruction from visiting musicians and high school graduation.

 In upper school, music is an elective.
-6th, 7th and 8th grade can join the Middle School band in which they will deepen their theoretical and musicological knowledge through projects and collaboration with other classes or special guests.
-They are introduced to web-based resources such as Noteflight to work on composition units.
+6th, 7th and 8th grade can join the middle school band in which they will deepen their theoretical and musicological knowledge through projects and collaboration with other classes or special guests.
+They are introduced to web-based resources such as Noteflight to work on composition units, and other software like Audacity and GarageBand.
 Each student learns to play a wind instrument and to perform standard band repertoire.
-The High School band focuses on jazz repertoire and includes the drumset and electric bass as instruments.
-The students work with the Guitar class to put together well known songs for special events.
-In 2014-2015, one quarter will be dedicated to various aspects of West African music, including the learning of an instrument.
+The High School band focuses on jazz repertoire and includes the drum set and electric bass as instruments.
+The students also work with the Guitar class to put together well- known songs for special events.

-The Guitar Class, another High School elective, is designed as a chance for students to pursue musical passion, proficiency, and appreciation from alternative perspectives.
+The Guitar Class, another high school elective, is designed as a chance for students to pursue musical passion, proficiency, and appreciation from alternative perspectives.
 The class is open to high school students at all levels of experience and proficiency, including those who have been playing guitar for years as well as those who would like to try a new instrument.
-Topics include: Basic skills and techniques, developing an ear to play with other musicians, chord theory, improvisation, performance, the basics of composition, digital music production, modes of audio-visual storytelling (the music video).
+Topics include: basic skills and techniques, chord theory, improvisation, performance, the basics of composition, digital music production, and modes of audio-visual storytelling (the music video).

 Performing Arts are mandatory quarter classes for students in the 6th through 9th grade, and an elective at the high school level.
-In middle school, students are introduced to a variety of short projects covering multiple aspects of the performing arts: pantomime, improvisation, lip sync, dance, percussion, magic, radio theatre, shadow puppetry as well as the basic techniques of acting.
-They are given many opportunities to perform for their peers and do collaborative work with Visual Arts students.
-In high school, the course is geared more towards acting techniques and playwriting.
-In 2013-2014, all students participated in a short musical in December and performed a play in May.
+In middle school, students are introduced to a variety of short projects covering multiple aspects of the performing arts: pantomime, improvisation